Tuning PostgreSQL to reduce SSD wearout

 Tuning trick 2: WAL compression

-I hope you understand what compressions means.
+I bet you already understand what compression means.

 Tuning trick 3: increasing time between checkpoints

 As I said before, a database is always in a state of a permanent mess.
-But there are moments when it is in a completely consistent state on a disk.
+But there are moments when it is in a completely consistent state on the disk.
 These moments are called "checkpoints", and PostgreSQL do checkpoints in order to be able to remove old segments of write-ahead log.

 Less checkpoints you made, more time your data could live in a write buffer.